jmquigley/gadgets/docs/lib/button/Button.md

 #### Properties
 - `iconName: string` - the name of the font awesome icon used with this button
-- `size: Size` - Allows one to change the size of the icon within the button.
+- `sizing: Sizing` - Allows one to change the size of the icon within the button.
-See the shared props object for the `Size` enumeration.
+See the shared props object for the `Sizing` enumeration.